AndroidCSOfficial/android-code-studio/README.md

 - For working with projects in AndroidIDE, your project must use Android Gradle Plugin v7.2.0 or newer.
 Projects with older AGP must be migrated to newer versions.
-- SDK Manager is already included in Android SDK and is accessible in AndroidIDE via its Terminal.
+- SDK Manager is already included in Android SDK and is accessible in AndroidIDE-Rv2 via its Terminal.
   But, you cannot use it to install some tools (like NDK) because those tools are not built for Android.
 - No official NDK support because we haven't built the NDK for Android.